 Great ocean/bay view from several rooms and terraces.
 The unit has a laundry room with washer/dryer.

-It also has a large updated kitchen, large refrigerator, dishwasher, granite counter tops.
+It also has a large updated kitchen, large refrigerator, dishwasher, and granite countertops.

 There is a small community pool.
 Private parking.
 Gated entrance.

-All shopping services, beaches, restaurants, are a 10 minute drive.
-It is a nature filled, quiet area.
+All shopping services, beaches, and restaurants are a 10-minute drive away.
+It is a nature-filled, quiet area.

 Renting for USD $2600 A Month in Huatulco